exakat/php-dictionary/dictionary/complexity.ini.rst

 Complexity increases when:

-+ code takes many decisions in one context
++ Code takes many decisions in one context
-+ logic is deeply nested
++ Logic is deeply nested
-+ responsibilities are mixed and matched
++ Responsibilities are mixed and matched
-+ behavior is not obvious, and includes magic
++ Behavior is not obvious, and includes magic
-+ code is not readable
++ Code is not readable
-+ naming is confusing
++ Naming is confusing

 Non-complex code tends to:

-+ have small functions
++ Have small functions
-+ clear naming
++ Clear naming
-+ limited branching
++ Limited branching
-+ avoid exploding combinaisons as much as possible
++ Avoid exploding combinaisons as much as possible

 Code complexity applies to all programming languages, and is not specific to PHP.